RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

   <figcaption>Spare Theme Detailed View - Metadata Helpers</figcaption>
 </figure>

 Noticed how more Helper boxes are used for each piece of metadata?
 This was a long process of trail and error.
-Originally the font and spacing were too big so they took up too much room.
+Originally the font and spacing were too big, so they took up too much room.
 In the end they had to be shrunk down thus they don't take all the space.

 Now just remove the second layer of padding Helpers, and change the main helper boxes color to `FFFFFF99`.
 The white helper boxes have the prefix to `background_` because they are now backgrounds rather than helpers.

 ### Video View

 Now for the **Video View**.
-Video support is a newer feature of EmulationStation so we have to take care to ensure our theme is backward compatible.
+Video support is a newer feature of EmulationStation, so we have to take care to ensure our theme is backward compatible.
 Video view is an extension of the **Detailed View** and should only require a few modifications.

 The first step is to open `spare.xml`.
 We will be moving `md_image` into a separate view definition.
 Then we will add `video` to the original `detail` view element.
 The result should look like the following.
 ```xml